The Grand Budapest Hotel

-Odie "Odienator" Henderson is a 26-year veteran of Information Technology.
+Odie "Odienator" Henderson has spent almost 30 years working in Information Technology.
 He runs the blogs Big Media Vandalism and Tales of Odienary Madness.
 Read his answers to our Movie Love Questionnaire here.

-For his next trick, Odie is branching into film festival programming, presenting 9 movies at the Off Plus Camera Film Festival in Krakow, Poland in April, 2013.
+In 2013, Odie entered the world of film festival programming, presenting 9 movies at the Off Plus Camera Film Festival in Krakow, Poland.

 Based in the NYC area, Odie enjoys writing code almost as much as he enjoys writing prose.
 Something is wrong with that guy.